Mexican Grass Tree: Spectacular Accent Plant

 Mexican grass tree is fairly friendly for a large succulent.
 One of its common names, toothless sotol, refers to its not having serrated edges or sharp tips like many other desert plants.
 However, its edges can be sharp and give you a cut like a paper cut, so you still need to handle with care.

 One other thing to watch out for is your pocketbook.
-These plants are not inexpensive.
+These plants are pricey.
 A decent-sized one can set you back hundreds of dollars.

 Optimal Growing Conditions